TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Forest.

-In the morning I tumped up my gear and set off up through the forest along an alluvial path of wet stones, past a clearing where three beekeepers lived in a nylon tent, all three squatting outside shirtless on tree trunks in front of their beehives, supping watered-down goat yogurt out of tin cups.
+In the morning, I packup up my gear.
+I set off through the forest along an alluvial path of wet stones, past a clearing where three beekeepers lived in a nylon tent.
+All three squatted outside shirtless on tree trunks in front of their beehives, supping watered-down goat yogurt out of tin cups.
 They stared at me like I was an alien.
 I hiked on.

 The trail was wet with dew and very quiet.
-I walked for hours, whistling, listening to the birds sing, past berry bushes and swaying fields of grass.
+I walked for hours, whistling, listening to the birds sing, past berry bushes and swaying grass fields.

-Around noon in a dark forest of Cedar trees I saw a shepherd hobbling up the trail in my direction with the help of his staff.
-When he spotted me he stopped.
+Around noon, in a dark forest of Cedar trees, I saw a shepherd hobbling up the trail in my direction with the help of his staff.
+When he spotted me, he stopped.
 Another shepherd appeared beside him.
 They squatted on the ground together and watched me closely.
 When I got up, they got up, so I sat again.
 I wanted them to approach, but they sat back down.
-We stared at one another from an insurmountable distance.
+We stared at one another from an impossible distance.
 I waved.
 They waved back.
 I moved on.

-I contoured around two valleys, up and over a ridge and slid down an incline of loose, chinking shale onto a newly bulldozed road that eventually ended in a fence.
+I contoured around two valleys, up and over a ridge.
+I slid down an incline of loose, chinking shale onto a newly bulldozed road that eventually ended in a fence.
 As I undid the wire, a young boy, maybe 18, greeted me in English from the hill above.
 That’s the last English he spoke.

-He invited me into his family’s courtyard for tea and patted for me to sit down next to his father and two women that look to be over 100 years old.
-Since we couldn’t communicate, I just sat there awkwardly as everyone stared at me.
-The boy knifed open a bag of tea, sprinkled some in the cooker and came to stand near me with the knife still gripped in his hand.
+He invited me into his family’s courtyard for tea and patted for me to sit down next to his father and two women who looked to be over 100 years old.
+Since we couldn’t communicate, I felt awkward as I sat while everyone stared at me.
+The boy knifed open a bag of tea, sprinkled some in the cooker, and came to stand near me with the knife still gripped in his hand.
 Nobody spoke.
 A weird tension arose in the air, like the suspense before a duel, and then the boy stabbed the knife into the wooden beam by my side, grinding it in, staring at me as he yanked it out.

-I carefully followed the whereabouts of the knife with my eyes, answering the simple questions the father was asking me about my homeland in the best Turkish I could muster.
+I carefully followed the knife's whereabouts with my eyes, answering the simple questions the father asked me about my homeland in the best Turkish I could muster.
 For a moment, I thought they were going to rob me.
 Instead, the boy put the knife away and brought out a small feast of cheese and vegetables.
-As I ate, they gathered around, watching closely as I put the food in my mouth and chewed.
+As I ate, they gathered around, attentively watching as I put the food in my mouth and chewed.
 One of the women burst into laughter.

 “Look at how you all stare,” she said.
 “Leave him alone.
 Let him eat!”

 These people lived in a solid wooden house and were not the yörüks I was searching for.
-The yörüks own nothing but goats and whatever they can carry on the backs of their donkeys and camels, which they lead down to the coastal pastures in the summer, where they camp until the sun shrivels the vegetation.
-Then they move up to the yaylas, the high mountain plateaus and valleys where their flocks can graze until the autumn rains regenerate the lowlands.
+The yörüks own nothing but goats and whatever they can carry on the backs of their donkeys and camels, which they lead down to the coastal pastures in the summer, where they camp until the sun withers the vegetation.
+Then, they move up to the yaylas, the high mountain plateaus, and valleys where their flocks can graze until the autumn rains regenerate the lowlands.

 Two days later, I descended into the valley where I had met my nomad family one year earlier.
-Halfway down raindrops began to dimple the path and I stopped and wound my tarp up through some branches and watched as the clouds pulled a downpour over the gully.
-When it ended I trudged down to the bright green valley floor, which was littered with stones as white and round as ostrich eggs.
+Halfway down, raindrops began to dimple the path, and I stopped, wound my tarp up through some branches, and watched as the clouds pulled a downpour over the gully.
+When it ended, I trudged down to the bright green valley floor, which was littered with stones as white and round as ostrich eggs.
 As last time, a clan of nomads had pitched their goat hair tents here for the summer.
-Two old women were slugging up buckets from a well in the nave of a ruined Byzantine church.
+Two older women were slugging up buckets from a well in the nave of a ruined Byzantine church.

-I continued up the valley to the tent of my family, but nobody seemed home.
+I continued up the valley to my family's tent, but nobody seemed home.
 “Salaam alaikum!”
 I shouted.

-A young girl emerged and stared at me as though she had never seen me before.
+A young girl emerged and stared at me like she had never seen me before.
 “Alaikum salaam,” she said.

 I asked if she remembered me.

-At this point I expected to be invited inside her home, but instead she walked backwards through her broken wooden gate while looking at the photos and vanished into her tent.
+At this point, I expected to be invited inside her home.
+However, she walked backward through her broken wooden gate while looking at the photos and vanished into her tent.

-I stood there for about five minutes, unable to believe what just happened.
-When no one else emerged I moved on up the valley, glancing often back over my shoulder.
-What I was supposed to do now?
+I stood there for about five minutes, unable to believe what had happened.
+When no one else emerged, I moved up the valley, glancing often over my shoulder.
+What was I supposed to do now?
 My whole reason for going there had been destroyed.

-As I had no obligations I decided to just to hike all the way to Finike, about four or five days away, but it was still hard to accept that I had come all this way, halfway across the country, to see these people and they didn’t seem to be interested in me at all.
+As I had no obligations, I decided to hike to Finike, about four or five days away.
+Yet, it was still hard to accept that I had come all this way, halfway across the country, to see these people, and they didn’t seem interested in me.

-Within a few minutes I decided I really did not want to continue hiking, with all the contaminated wells, wild dogs, and arduous trekking that awaited me.
+Within a few minutes, I decided I did not want to continue hiking, with all the contaminated wells, wild dogs, and arduous trekking awaiting me.
 I turned back, deflecting the angry dog again with my umbrella, and returned to the nomads’ hut with the vague hope of spotting the woman of the house, Fatima.

 “I know you,” she said.

-She wore the exact same crimson sweater and black floral shalvar pants she was wearing one year ago.
+She wore the same crimson sweater and black floral shalwar pants she had worn one year before.
 She invited me inside for tea.
 The little area between their kitchen and sleeping tents was three inches deep in goat dung and mud.
-The young girl, Asya, came in from the fields with a bag of pine cones and tossed them into the tea-cooker’s oven, which began to whistle and puff up steam.
+The young girl, Asya, came in from the fields with a bag of pine cones and tossed them into the tea cooker’s oven, which began to whistle and puff up steam.

-Fatima’s brother, a large, simple man named Ibrahim, who had enormous hands and a tussle of chest hair blowing around in his open V-neck, was sharpening his knife on a black slab of stone.
-He had thick cataracts in his eyes and blinked constantly, as though whatever was before him was stumping him.
+Fatima’s brother, a large, austere man named Ibrahim, had enormous hands and a tussle of chest hair blowing around in his open V-neck.
+He was sharpening his knife on a black slab of stone.
+He had thick cataracts in his eyes and blinked constantly as though whatever was before him was stumping him.
 He told me to follow him.
 He led me to a tree where he strung a goat up by its hind legs and slit its throat, spraying blood across the grass.
-With a silent slash he opened the belly and let the inner mysteries ooze out.
+With a silent slash, he opened his belly and let the inner mysteries ooze out.
 He chopped off the head, yanked off the hide, thrust his hand into the gut to scoop out the remaining innards, and then hauled the bloody carcass on his back over to a neighboring camp.

-Back at the tent, Fatima made me some goat yogurt by mixing water with a paste she pulled out of a hole in the ground.
-I shared what food I had, a primitive exchange of hospitality and goodwill.
+Back at the tent, Fatima made me some goat yogurt by mixing water with a paste she pulled from a hole in the ground.
+I shared my food, a primitive exchange of hospitality and goodwill.

-Fatima asked me if I had turned back earlier because I was afraid of wolves.
-She said she had heard a wolf barking and I had appeared shortly after.
+Fatima asked me if I had turned back earlier because I feared wolves.
+She said she had heard a wolf barking, and I had appeared shortly thereafter.

 Ibrahim and Fatima, Turkish nomads.